AAS Members access to ScrapStore at Scrapantics Dundee

 AAS Members ‘Connecting Makers’ online events and regular meet ups

-Once a month, online we hold a themed Connecting Makers event, and invite Members to gather in good company to discuss, reflect and share thoughts on a relevant topic and for an informal catch up.
+We regularly hold a themed Connecting Makers event, and invite Members to gather in good company to discuss, reflect and share thoughts on a relevant topic and for an informal catch up.

 Sessions alternate between mornings and evenings, and we encourage Members to propose themes and topics they wish to explore with their fellow makers.